Not Just COVID: Nursing Home Neglect Deaths Surge in Shadows

 “I think she gave up,” she said.

 Sedensky and Condon reported from New York.
-AP data journalist Larry Fenn contributed to this report.
+AP data journalist Larry Fenn and investigative researcher Randy Herschaft contributed to this report.